7Eddie20/Excursio-Programmare/Basics/Basics_summary.md

 - `ArPeRectangle` - a program to calculate the perimeter and area of a rectangle
 - `CircleArea` - a program to calculate the area of a circle
 - `displacement` - a simple program to compute the dsisplacement when time is not given
+- `distance` - a program to calculate the distance an object has travelled

 ---